Geontech/docker-redhawk/README.md

 The remaining images are derived and come with helper scripts for deploying your system:

- * `redhawk/omniserver`: OmniORB and OmniEvents services wrapped in a single image, intended to be run as a singleton in the network.
+ * `redhawk/omniserver`: Inherits from `redhawk/base`, it has OmniORB and OmniEvents services wrapped in a single image, intended to be run as a singleton in the network.
 If you have an Omni server running elsewhere, you do not need this.
+ * `redhawk/development`: Configured to expose a workspace volume and run the IDE.
  * `redhawk/domain`: Configured to run as a Domain.
  * `redhawk/gpp`: Configured to run as a GPP -bearing Node.
  * `redhawk/rtl2832u`: Configured to run as an RTL2832U -bearing Node.